 How your brain solves problems while you sleep

-Your brain holds much more information and knowledge than you can always immediately recall.
-The classic example of this is remembering names.
-Have you ever struggled to remember someone’s name, only to suddenly remember it later?
+Your brain holds much more information than you can immediately recall.
+A classic example of this is remembering names.
+Have you ever struggled to remember someone’s name, only for it to pop into your head later?

-So the researchers believe that sleep allows you to access the vast amount of information and knowledge in your brain that doesn’t immediately come to mind.
+The researchers suggest that sleep allows you to access the vast amount of knowledge in your brain that doesn’t immediately come to mind.

 This is known as ‘spreading activation’, which allows your brain to seek other associations in your brain which might help solve the problem.